Shlomo Sternberg: Research

-Sternberg has, in addition, played a role in recent developments in theoretical physics.
-He has worked with Yuval Ne'eman on supersymmetry in elementary particle physics, exploring from this perspective the Higgs mechanism, the method of spontaneous symmetry breaking and a unified approach to the theory of quarks and leptons.
+Sternberg worked with Yuval Ne'eman on supersymmetry in elementary particle physics, exploring from this perspective the Higgs mechanism, the method of spontaneous symmetry breaking and a unified approach to the theory of quarks and leptons.

 Religion

-Sternberg is Jewish and a Rabbi.
-He was among the mathematicians who debunked the mathematics foundations of Michael Drosnin's controversial claims in The Bible Code.

-Sternberg is described by rabbi Herschel Schachter of Yeshiva University as "a big genius in learning and math" who played a role in establishing that swordfish is kosher.
+Sternberg was Jewish and an orthodox rabbi.

+Death

+Sternberg died in the old city of Jerusalem, on August 23, 2024.
+His funeral took place at Eretz Hachayim Cemetery in Beit Shemesh Israel on August 25, 2024.